 Presidential $1 Coins

-The intention is to feature a different former president every three months in the order in which they served and the series will run up until 2016.
 The second coin in the series featuring John Adams was issued in May followed by Thomas Jefferson and James Madison.

 Native American $1 Coins